ayansengupta17/ayansengupta17.github.io/_projects/projects-0x.md

  The simulation proceeds in discrete time steps during which multiple simultaneous negotiations take place.
   There are two separate tracks in SCML, 2020: standard track and collusion track.
-In the standard track, at most one instantiation of each team’s agent will run in each simulation whereas, in the collusion track, multiple instantiations of the same team’s agent will run dur- ing a single simulation.
+In the standard track, at most one instantiation of each team’s agent will run in each simulation whereas, in the collusion track, multiple instantiations of the same team’s agent will run during a single simulation.

 **Awards**
 --------------------------------